 White Nile vs. Blue Nile

-The River Nile is actually comprises both the White Nile and the Blue Nile.
-This is yet another one of the many interesting River Nile facts that you can find.
+The River Nile actually comprises both the White Nile and the Blue Nile.
+This is yet another one of the many interesting River Nile facts that most people don't know.
 Where do those names come from?
 It's because of the color of the water that flows through its two tributaries--or rather the sediment it contains.
 The White Nile, which goes back to Lake Victoria and beyond, is so named since it carries sediment that is light gray in color.
 The water’s color is then a bit whitish-gray.